PART 36: QUESTION EVERYTHING

 “I can tell you this much,” Clarke yielded.
-“Julie had a lot riding on a discussion with her parents last night.
-If that went badly… I’m not sure what mental state she would have been in.
+“Julie had a lot riding on this talk with her parents last night.
+If it went badly… I’m not sure what mental state she’d have been in.
 However, Julie hasn’t even been thinking about Carrie since the two of them split, over a month ago.
 There was no reason to shoot her.
-Unless Carrie has done something to annoy Julie recently…?”
+Unless Carrie has done something to annoy Julie lately…?”

 “Not as far as I know,” Frank said.
 “I mean, she did indirectly help Corry with research for his flyer.”

 “Julie would have targeted Corry for that, and even then, non lethally,” Clarke countered.
 He tapped his foot on the ground.
 “No, I’m as puzzled by Julie’s actions as you are.”